holmdk/holmdk.github.io/_posts/2020-07-16-DQN_agent_ALE_dopamine.md

 ## Training our agent
 Hyperparameter tuning for Deep Reinforcement Learning requires significant amount of compute resources, and therefore considered out of scope for this guide.
-Luckily, the authors of dopamine have provided the specific hyperparameters used in Bellemare et al. (2017), which can be found in the following [file](https://github.com/google/dopamine/blob/master/dopamine/agents/dqn/configs/dqn_icml.gin).
+Luckily, the authors of Dopamine have provided the specific hyperparameters used in Bellemare et al. (2017), which can be found in the following [file](https://github.com/google/dopamine/blob/master/dopamine/agents/dqn/configs/dqn_icml.gin).
 We use the content of this "config file" as a string that we parse using the [gin configuration framework](https://github.com/google/gin-config).
 It contains all relevant training, environment and hyperparameters needed, meaning we essentially only need to update the game we want to run (although the hyperparameters might not work out equally well for all games).

 ### Imports